ray-project/ray/doc/source/cluster/guide.rst

 * Launch the cluster.
 * Set up the autoscaler.
+* Deploy a Ray application.
 * Monitor a multi-node cluster.
-* Best practices for setting up a Ray cluster.
+* Best practices for setting up large Ray clusters.

 Launching a Ray cluster
 -----------------------